VariousTurtle/EAS-Decoder/README.md

 ***[The program can be used on a raspberry PI with an lcd display and a few buttons and a switch to create a hardware UI or on a normal system.](https://github.com/VariousTurtle/EAS-Decoder?tab=readme-ov-file#rasperry-pi-hardware-documentation)***

-There is also an webpage hosted when the program is running, to view it go to the terminal there should be somthing like:
+There is also an webpage hosted when the program is running, to view it go to the terminal there should be something like:

     Serving HTTP on 192.168.0.0 port 8080 (http://192.168.0.0:8080/)
-copy the and paste the link in a broweser to view it, you can see all the alerts reccorded and listen to them.
+copy and paste the link in a browser to view it, you can see all the alerts reccorded and listen to them.

 ## outputs
 Each recorded alert Directory will be named like this

-    EAS Origonater-Date-Time-Event Type
+    EAS Originator-Date-Time-Event Type
 Example

     EAS-06-12-25-18-17-36-RWT
-Inside of each alert directory there will be a audio recording in the wav flormat and a text document both named
+Inside of each alert directory there will be a audio recording in the wav format and a text document both named

     output.txt
     output.wav
-The text document will contain the raw header and the header translated into readable text, Like
+The text document will contain the raw header and the header translated into a readable text, Like

     EAS: ZCZC-WXR-SVR-013135-013157-013013-013297+0045-1640042-WJON/TV -
     The National Weather Service has issued a Severe Thunderstorm Warning for Barrow, GA; Gwinnett, GA; Jackson, GA; and Walton, GA; beginning at 07:42 pm and ending at 08:27 pm.
 Message from WJON/TV.